Identity Resolution and Entity Mastering for the Enterprise Context Layer

 Not every match decision should be automated.
 Confidence scoring is the control surface that determines what happens after matching.
 A practical operating model uses three bands:

-I have seen teams default to aggressive auto-merge thresholds in the name of data cleanliness and then spend months untangling incorrect merges that propagated into reporting, billing, and compliance systems.
+Teams often default to aggressive auto-merge thresholds in the name of data cleanliness and then spend months untangling incorrect merges that propagated into reporting, billing, and compliance systems.
 Start conservative.
-Lower your auto-merge threshold only after you have confidence in your post-merge validation.
+Lower the auto-merge threshold only after there is confidence in post-merge validation and unmerge workflows.

 A high match score tells you two records probably refer to the same entity.
 It does not tell you the resulting mastered entity is valid, complete, and safe to serve.
 These are different questions, and conflating them is a common source of downstream data quality failures.

 Consider a supplier entity that, after merge, ends up with two conflicting tax jurisdictions, a revenue figure that exceeds the parent company's total, or a combination of industry codes that violates the ontology.
-The match was correct (same supplier), but the merged result is semantically broken.
+The match was correct.
+The merged result is still semantically broken.

 Post-merge validation runs business rules and ontology constraints against the mastered entity.
 It checks for impossible attribute combinations, missing required fields, relationship violations, and value-range breaches.
-This stage connects directly to the context QA gate, which applies similar constraint checks across the full context layer.
-If validation fails, the entity can be flagged for steward review rather than served as-is.
+This stage depends on governed definitions and constraints from ontology management and semantic modeling.
+If validation fails, the entity should be flagged for steward review rather than served as-is.

 Every merge decision and every survivorship choice should carry provenance.
 That means recording which source records contributed to a mastered entity, which match rule fired and at what confidence, which survivorship rule selected each operational value, and whether any human override occurred.

 Without merge provenance, governance becomes guesswork.
-When a downstream analyst asks "why does this customer's address show a Dallas location when our CRM says Chicago?", the answer should be traceable: the survivorship rule selected the enrichment provider's address because it scored higher on completeness, and the merge was based on a 94% probabilistic match on name, email, and phone.
+When a downstream analyst asks why a customer's address shows Dallas when the CRM says Chicago, the answer should be traceable: the survivorship rule selected the enrichment provider's address because it scored higher on completeness, and the merge was based on a 94 percent probabilistic match on name, email, and phone.

-The provenance article in this series covers lineage and evidence tracking across the full context layer.
+The broader model is covered in provenance and lineage for AI-ready enterprise context.
 For identity resolution specifically, provenance needs to capture match rationale, rule outcomes, source contributions per attribute, and the full history of overrides and re-mastering events.

 Governance controls for entity mastering

-Entity mastering is not a batch job you run once.
+Entity mastering is not a batch job that runs once.
 It requires ongoing governance controls: approval policies for merges above certain risk thresholds, exception handling for entities that fail validation, unmerge paths for correcting false positives, and audit trails that satisfy regulatory and internal compliance requirements.

 Unmerge deserves particular attention.
 When a false positive merge is discovered, the system needs to cleanly separate the entities, reassign downstream references, and propagate the correction.
-If your architecture treats merges as irreversible, you will eventually face a situation where the only fix is manual cleanup across every consuming system.
+If the architecture treats merges as irreversible, the eventual fix becomes manual cleanup across every consuming system.

 Steward review workflows should surface the match evidence, the proposed survivorship values, and any validation warnings in a single view.
 Reviewers should not have to reconstruct the merge rationale from raw logs.